 We ran lots of speed tests for the ProtonVPN review — and the results were not very good.
 While some servers were better than others, the speeds with ProtonVPN were generally slow.
 Here was a test that we ran on a 500 Mbps connection:

 This is really slow when you consider that the baseline connection is 500 Mbps.
-We also noted the relatively slow speeds in our ProtonVPN vs NordVPN comparison.
-The big drawbacks with slow speeds is that this will affect torrenting and also HD streaming, which could suffer from buffering and playback errors.
+We also noted the slow speeds in our ProtonVPN vs NordVPN comparison.
+The big drawback here is that this will affect torrenting and also HD streaming, which could suffer from buffering and playback errors.

-Overall, ProtonVPN is one of the better options in the free category.
+Overall, despite all the drawbacks and limitations, ProtonVPN is one of the better options in the free category.
 And while it can make the claim to be an “unlimited free VPN” due to no bandwidth limits, it still comes with many restrictions.

 - Good privacy jurisdiction and data protection policies